 Casualty data for the calendar years of 2012-2016 has been reviewed in order to provide an understanding of the underlying patterns and trends in the London Borough of Lewisham (LBL).

-Collection methods for collision and casualty data in London altered in 2017 and some compatibility issues (with the pre 2017 STATS19 data) are still being resolved by the data provider.
+Collection methods for collision and casualty data in London altered in 2017 and some compatibility issues, particularly associated with how serious casualties have been recorded (compared with the pre 2017 STATS19 data), are still being resolved by the data provider.
 As a result, for the purposes of this note, it was considered necessary to only consider the data which can be currently verified and directly compared with previous years (trend identification).
 As further work on this takes place, this note will be updated for inclusion with the final Transport Strategy and Local Implementation Plan 2019-2041 document.

 Despite not including casualty data from 2017 and 2018, the 2012-2016 data sample is still considered very relevant in terms of the expected collision patterns and will provide a robust assessment of casualty patterns that currently exist on the LBL network.